oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 Options::

-  -q "queuename" : specify the queue for this job
-  -I : turn on INTERACTIVE mode (OAR gives you a shell instead of executing a
-       script)
-  -l "resource description" : defines resource list requested for this job;
+ -I, --Interactive             Request an interactive job.
+Open a login shell
+                               on the first node of the reservation instead of running a script.
+ -C, --Connect=<OAR JOB ID>    Connect to a running job -l, --resource=<LIST>         Set the requested resources for the job.
-                              the different parameters are resource properties
+                               The different parameters are resource properties
-                              registered in OAR database; see examples below.
-                              (walltime : Request maximum time.
-Format is [hour:mn:sec|hour:mn|hour]; after this elapsed
+                               registered in OAR database, and `walltime' which specifies the duration before the job must be automatically terminated if still running.
+                               Walltime format is [hour:mn:sec|hour:mn|hour].
+                               Ex: node=4/cpu=1,walltime=2:00:00
-                              time, the job will be killed) -p "properties" : adds constraints for the job (format is a WHERE clause from the SQL syntax) -S, --Scanscript : in batch mode, asks oarsub to scan the given script for OAR directives (#OAR -l ...)
+ -S, --Scanscript              Batch mode only: asks oarsub to scan the given
-  -r "2007-05-11 23:32:03" : asks for a reservation job to begin at the
-                             date in argument
-  -C job_id : connects to a reservation in Running state -k "duration" : asks OAR to send the checkpoint signal to the first processus
-                  of the job "number_of_seconds" before the walltime --signal "signal name" : specify the signal to use when checkpointing -t "type name" : specify a specific type (deploy, besteffort, cosystem, checkpoint)
+                               script for OAR directives (#OAR -l ...)
+ -q, --queue=<QUEUE>           Set the the queue to submit the job to -p, --property="<LIST>"       Add constraints to properties for the job.
+                               (format is a WHERE clause from the SQL syntax) -r, --reservation=<DATE>      Request a job start time reservation, instead of a submission.
+     --checkpoint=<DELAY>      Enable the checkpointing for the job.
+A signal is sent DELAY seconds before the walltime on the first processus of the job
+     --signal=<SIG>            Specify the signal to use when checkpointing (default is 12 --> SIGUSR2)
+ -t, --type                    Specify a specific type (deploy, besteffort,
+                               cosystem, checkpoint,timesharing)
-  -d "directory path" : specify the directory where to launch the command
+ -d, --directory=<DIR>         Specify the directory where to launch the
-                        (default is current directory) -n "job name" :  specify an arbitrary name for the job -a job_id : anterior job that must be terminated to start this new one --project : Specify the name of the project corresponding to the job.
+                               command (default is current directory)
+     --project=<TXT>           Specify a name of a project the job belongs to -n, --name=<TXT>              Specify an arbitrary name for the job -e, --env=<TXT>               Environment variables to set on the running proccess in the form "A=b C=d" (not implemented) -a, --anterior=<OAR JOB ID>   Anterior job that must be terminated to start this new one
-  --notify "method" : specify a notification method(mail or command); ex:
+     --notify=<TXT>            Specify a notification method
+                               (mail or command to execute).
+Ex:
                                    --notify "mail:name@domain.com"
                                    --notify "exec:/path/to/script args"
-  --stdout "file name" : specify the name of the standard output file --stderr "file name" : specify the name of the error output file --resubmit job_id : resubmit the given job to a new one --force_cpuset_name "cpuset name" : Instead of using job_id for the cpuset
-                                      name you can specify one (WARNING: if several jobs have the same cpuset name then processes of a job could be killed when another finished on the same
+     --stdout=<FILE>           Specify the name of the standard output file --stderr=<FILE>           Specify the name of the error output file --resubmit<OAR JOB ID>    Resubmit the given job as a new one --force-cpuset-name=<TXT> Specify a cpuset name to use instead of the job id (WARNING: if several jobs have the same cpuset name then processes of a job could be killed when another one finishes on the same computer)
-                                      computer)
-  --ssh_private_key  |   specify the private and public ssh key
-                     |-  to use to connect on each nodes assigned by OAR.
-  --ssh_public_key   |   This option is usefull in a grid usage to
-                         establish oarsh connections between each
-                         nodes of each clusters.
-                         Be carefull to use only ssh keys without passphrase.
+ -k, --job-key-file=<FILE>     Use a job key.
+Parameter is the pathname to the
+                               secret key, public key is guessed (.pub is appended).
+If file does not already exist, generate it first.
-  --hold : Set the job state into Hold instead of Waiting; so it is not scheduled (you must run "oarresume" to turn it into the Waiting state).
-  -D : Print result in DUMPER format.
-  -Y : Print result in XML format.
-  -X : Print result in YAML format.
+     --job-priv-key=<TXT>      Use a job key.
+Raw private key provided inline --job-pub-key=<TXT>       Use a job key.
+Raw public key provided inline --hold                    Set the job state into Hold instead of Waiting, so that it is not scheduled (you must run "oarresume" to turn it into the Waiting state) -s, --stagein=<DIR|TGZ>       Set the stagein directory or archive --stagein-md5sum=<MD5SUM> Set the stagein file md5sum -D, --DUMPER                  Print result in DUMPER format -X, --XML                     Print result in XML format -Y, --YAML                    Print result in YAML format -h, --help                    Print this help message -v, --version                 Print OAR version number

-Wanted resources have to be described in a hierarchical manner (this is the "-l" syntax option).
+Wanted resources have to be described in a hierarchical manner using the
+"-l" syntax option.

-Moreover it is possible to give a property that they must match.
+Moreover it is possible to give a specification that must be matched on properties.

 So the long and complete syntax is of the form::

     "{ sql1 }/prop1=1/prop2=3+{sql2}/prop3=2/prop4=1/prop5=1+...,walltime=1:00:00"

 where:
- - *sql1* : WHERE sql clause on the table resources_ that filters resource
-   names used in the hierarchical description
+ - *sql1* : SQL WHERE clause on the table of resources that filters resource names used in the hierarchical description
  - *prop1* : first type of resources
  - *prop2* : second type of resources
  - *+* : add another resource hierarchy to the previous one
- - *sql2* : WHERE sql clause to apply on the second hierarchy request
+ - *sql2* : SQL WHERE clause to apply on the second hierarchy request
  - ...

 So we want to reserve 3 resources with the same value of the type *prop2* and